trambui09/media-ranker-revisited/README.md

   - `UsersController`
   - `User` model

-## Wave 1: Controller Tests
+### Wave 2: Controller Tests for the `WorksController`

 Take some time to understand what each controller is doing.
-Add tests to the existing controllers in this project.
+Add tests to the `WorksController` in this project.
 Be sure to consider both nominal and edge cases for every user flow possible.

-### Requirements
+#### Requirements

-- Tests on CRUD operations that your controller can execute
+- Tests on CRUD operations that your `WorksController` can execute
   - Create
     - What should happen if the controller executes creation of something with valid data?
     - ... with invalid data?